GulkaiyrTAiirbekova/java_learning/README.md

 # java_learning
-I am learnign Java , so next 360 days  you can see what I will be learning . public class Main {
+I am learning Java , so next 360 days  you can see what I will be learning . public class Main {
     public static void main(String[] args) {
         System.out.println("Hello World");